dvidelabs/flatcc/README.md

 FlatCC manages this in [flatcc_accessors.h] which forwards to platform dependent code in [pmemaccess.h].
 Note that is applies to the runtime code base only.
-For compile time the only issue should be hash tables and `xxhash` should be robust even if it might use a potentially slow `memcpy` as a fallback.
+For compile time the only issue should be hash tables and these should be using safe unaligned read methods.

-Flatcc either uses optimized memcpy or non-compliant pointer casts depending on the platform.
+FlatCC either uses optimized `memcpy` or non-compliant pointer casts depending on the platform.
 Essentially, buffer memory is first copied, or pointer cast, into an unsigned integer of a given size.
 This integer is then endian converted into another unsigned integer.
 Then that integer is converted into a final integer type or floating point type using union casts.
-This generally optimizes out to very few assembly instructions, but if it does not, code size and execution time can grow significantly.
+This generally optimizes out to very few assembly instructions, but when it does not, code size and execution time can grow significantly.

-It has been observed that targets both default to strict aliasing with -O2 optimization, and at the same to uses a function call for `memcpy(dest, src, sizeof(uint32_t))`, but where `__builtin_memcpy` does optimize well.
+It has been observed that targets both default to strict aliasing with -O2 optimization, and at the same to uses a function call for `memcpy(dest, src, sizeof(uint32_t))`, but where `__builtin_memcpy` does optimize well, hence requiring detection of a fast `memcpy` operation.

 This is a game between being reasonably performant and compliant.